Coastal Carolina vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 6, 2021

 - Coastal Carolina's games this season have gone over 60.5 points four of seven times.

-- Georgia Southern has combined with its opponents to score more than 60.5 points in one game this season.
+- Georgia Southern's games have gone over 60.5 points in just one opportunity this season.

-- Saturday's total is six points lower than the two team's combined 66.5 points per game average.
+- Saturday's over/under is six points lower than the two team's combined 66.5 points per game average.

-- This contest's total is 9.7 points above the 50.8 these two squads combine to surrender per game this season.
+- The 50.8 combined points per game that these two squads have allowed this season are 9.7 fewer than the 60.5 total in this contest.

-- The average total in Chanticleers games this season is 59.9, 0.6 points fewer than Saturday's total of 60.5 .
+- The average total in Chanticleers games this season is 59.9, 0.6 points fewer than Saturday's over/under of 60.5 .

 - In 2021, games involving the Eagles have averaged a total of 53.7 points, 6.8 fewer than this game's set over/under.